6 Tips to Keep Your DSLR Safe While Traveling

 6. Plastic covers

-Any variety of plastic bag that can tighten over your DSLR camera’s body and can seal out liquid, yet still allows to access the buttons will suffice.
+Any variety of plastic bag that can tighten over your DSLR camera’s body and seal out liquid yet still allows you to access the buttons will suffice.
 This is perfect for rain shoots.
-You can buy handy camera covers like these in photography supply stores.
-If there’s no plastic covers like these, you can even use a shower cap found in your hotel to protect the camera body.
+You can buy handy camera covers in photography supply stores.
+You can even use a shower cap found in your hotel to protect the camera body.

 About the Author:

-Maro Chow writes for a site specializing in DSLR camera bags.
-You will find reviews as well as prices for select DSLR camera bags.
+Mario Chow writes for a DSLR-camerabag company.
 They have information regarding the sturdiest, protective, easy to access bags for DSLRs.